Recommended conditions for using and storing most Apple Watch models

 - Relative humidity: 5% to 90%, non-condensing

-Ambient temperature and other conditions can affect some features on Apple Watch Ultra and other Apple Watch models.
+Ambient temperature and other conditions can affect some features on Apple Watch Ultra and later models, as well as other Apple Watch models.
 For example, your battery may not last as long in cold temperatures.
 The ECG app is only accurate when used in ambient temperatures from 0° to 35°C (32° to 95°F).
 Heart rate measurements can be less accurate in low ambient temperatures.
 And in very low ambient temperatures, or in conditions where the temperature changes rapidly, the touch screen on your Apple Watch may not respond as expected.

 Apple Watch temperature management